 I’ve always been one to shop more online than in-store for the past 8 or so years but even more so in 2020.
 This year I was getting everything from hand sanitizer to groceries to loungewear delivered to me.
-And now that holiday shopping season is in full swing, I wanted to share some of my best holiday shopping tips with you all as you surf online for everyone on your list this year.
+And now that holiday shopping season is in full swing, I wanted to share some of my best holiday shopping tips with you all as you surf online for everyone you’re buying gifts for this year.

 I’m honored to be once again working with Ibotta this holiday season to share a brand new offering they now have.
 If you’re not familiar with Ibotta from past posts of mine, Ibotta is a service that provides you with cash back as you shop.
 They have an awesome app you can use for cash back for both in store and online purchases and they recently just launched a browser extension that you can add to your browser and easily access cash back as you shop.
 Read on for more details!